 Directed by Leslie D. Farrell, Bennett Singer, and David Deschamps

-Woven throughout the film are sequences in which Mo meets reformers working to bring fairness and transparency to our election system.
-Among these reformers are organizers of the National Popular Vote Campaign, who have devised a plan to reform the Electoral College without a Constitutional amendment.
-Although this pragmatic measure — which would result in direct election of the President — has already passed in 31 state legislative chambers, it has received scant attention from the mainstream media.
-These stories carry the film into the future while giving viewers concrete steps they can take to help bring about change.
+Woven throughout the film are sequences in which Mo meets reformers working to bring greater fairness and transparency to our election system.
+Among these are proponents of the National Popular Vote Initiative, who have devised a plan to reform the Electoral College without a Constitutional amendment.
+Although this pragmatic reform measure has already passed in 31 state legislative chambers, it has received scant attention from the mainstream media.
+These stories carry the film into the future while giving viewers a sense of concrete steps they can take to help bring about change.

 While the dangling chads and butterfly ballots that caused the 2000 election debacle may seem like a distant memory, experts agree that America’s voting system remains fundamentally flawed—and that in 2008 we merely dodged a bullet.
 In fact, a 2009 M.I.T. study found that at least 14 million eligible voters were denied the right to participate in the 2008 election.
 When will the next disaster strike?
 No one knows—but if we don’t become aware of the problems and possible remedies, there is no doubt that another electoral meltdown is inevitable.